trac-hacks/githubservicehook/README.markdown

 The code is based on [github-trac](https://github.com/davglass/github-trac), but:

-- It adds your git commit messages to your trac tickets, I don't think github-trac does that.
 - It will find any use of `#123` in a commit message, not just commands like `see
   #123`, `closes #123`, etc. It will even find things like `(#123)` or `[#123]`.
 - It doesn't automatically close trac tickets if you say `closes #123` etc. in